bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/ocr/03_messages.md

 **Steps**

-* Get epoch and round for `feedId`
+- Get epoch and round for `feedId`
-* Ensure that the report is not staled one by checking `msg.Epoch` and `msg.Round`
+- Ensure that the report is not staled one by checking `msg.Epoch` and `msg.Round`
-* Get feed config and config info from `feedId`
+- Get feed config and config info from `feedId`
-* Check msg.ConfigDigest equals to feed config info's latest config digest
+- Check msg.ConfigDigest equals to feed config info's latest config digest
-* Check if transmitter is valid transmitter configured in `feedConfig`
+- Check if transmitter is valid transmitter configured in `feedConfig`
-* Save transmitter report
+- Save transmitter report
-* Emit event for transmission
+- Emit event for trasmission
-* Validate signatures and the number of signatures
+- Validate signatures and the number of signatures
-* Increment feed observation and transmission counts
+- Increment feed observation and transmission counts

 ## Msg/FundFeedRewardPool